 How to pay off your credit card on time

-First, if you are already in debt and that is why you are finding it difficult to pay your credit card bill each month, follow our 7-step guide to getting out of credit card debt:
+If you’re already in debt and finding it difficult to pay your credit card bill each month, you may want to follow our 7-step guide to getting out of credit card debt:

 - Work out how much debt you are actually in.